MetOffice/Vernier/documentation/Sphinx/user-manual/output.rst

 associated walltimes.

-The :ref:`environment variables <env-varibles>` section at the end of the setting up guide outlines environment variables relevant to profiler's output.
+The :ref:`environment variables <env-varibles>` section at the end of the setting up guide outlines environment variables relevant to Vernier's output.
 To reiterate, the two output format options are **threads** and **drhook**.

 **Example "threads" output:**